Tour de France & UCI World Championships

 The flag goes down and the racing starts near Sandall Beat Road Playing Fields.

 Leaving Doncaster, heading north on the A18, the riders pass Wheatley Golf Course and Sandall Park.
 They continue via Edenthorpe to Hatfield.
 (This was a coal-mining area, and Hatfield Main Colliery produced coal from 1916 to 2001, and again from 2007 to 2015.
-It was a filming location for the film Brassed Off).
+It was a filming location for the movie Brassed Off).

 After passing Hatfield YOI and Kingswood Golf Centre, the race route reaches Thorne, a market town of about 17,000 people.